 Visit this artist's website: http://www.joshuabell.com

-In 2007, Bell performed incognito in a subway station for a Washington Post story examining art and context.
-The story earned writer Gene Weingarten a Pulitzer Prize and sparked an international firestorm of discussion which continues thanks to the children’s book, The Man With the Violin by Kathy Stinson illustrated by Dušan Petričić from Annick Press.
+Perhaps the event that helped most to transform his reputation from “musician’s musician" to household name was his incognito performance in a Washington, DC subway station in 2007.
+Ever adventurous, Bell had agreed to participate in the Washington Post story by Gene Weingarten which thoughtfully examined art and context.
+The story earned Weingarten a Pulitzer Prize and sparked an international firestorm of discussion.
+The conversation continues to this day, thanks in part to the September, 2013 publication of the illustrated children’s book, The Man with the Violin by Kathy Stinson illustrated by Dušan Petričić from Annick Press.